SFU-CMPT-201/a0-pub/README.md

 # Git Workflow

-We have explained this above and also in a previous assignment, but we want to emphasize this once again.
+We have explained this previously, but we want to emphasize this once again.

 * `git clone <URL>`: This command clones (i.e., copies) a remote code repo at the URL to your local machine.
 This is typically the very first thing you do.